REVELATION READING

 ABOUT THE PLAY

-Lope de Vega’s play The Travels of Teodor the Wise (La doncella Teodor) recounts the many adventures of a brilliant young Spanish woman named Teodor.
+Lope de Vega’s play The Travels of Teodor (La doncella Teodor) recounts the many adventures of a brilliant young Spanish woman named Teodor.
 Written by Hispanic theater’s most renowned and prolific playwright between 1610 and 1615, Teodor retells a story that most likely originated in medieval Baghdad.
 In Lope’s adaptation, Teodor is an educated scholar from Toledo who uses her impressive intellect to escape every kind of danger, from kidnappings to shipwrecks, all around the Mediterranean, in classic romance fashion.
 While Teodor is dazzling the world with her brilliance, her fellow student Félix gets mixed up in a series of conflicts that take him from North African courts to Constantinople and finally Persia.
 Will Teodor’s wit and learning actually give her any say over her own fate?
 Will she end up with a man who appreciates her talents?
 One of the most widely read stories of the medieval and early modern world, in Lope’s rendering Teodor continues to thrill for how it celebrates women’s intellectual accomplishments, while examining men’s suspicion of them.

 ABOUT THE PLAYWRIGHT